Marcia, would you tell us a little about yourself

 Now that you are no longer teaching for BSF, what do you plan to do?
 God has used BSF to train me for many years.
 I feel like I’ve been given a most wonderful gift and now it is time to use that gift in other areas.

 I am enjoying speaking engagements and retreats, and look forward to building that part of my career.
 As God directs, I will prepare for and speak at more and more women’s retreats and conferences.

 And, I’m writing.
 As a teacher, it is almost impossible to not communicate what I am learning, so I’ve begun a blog on this site.
 Hopefully, this will serve to encourage others in the application of the truths found in the Bible.

-In addition to the blog, I am currently writing a 365 Day Devotional, “How Gracious of God; Discovering God’s Grace from Genesis to Revelation”, which by the grace of God will be published and available soon.
+In addition to the blog, I recently published a 365 Day Devotional, “365 Days of Grace: Experiencing God’s Grace from Genesis to Revelation“, which is available at most on-line book sellers.